ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/tools.rst

 - Tool classification: T2
 - Level of reliance: High, ensures correctness of the test results.

 ``libtest`` is used extensively by virtually every user of Rust, since it powers the common ``cargo test`` command.
-Heavy users of it include the upstream Rust project and Ferrous Systems which uses it in the rustc compiler qualification.
+Heavy users of it include the upstream Rust project and Ferrous Systems which uses it in the Rust compiler qualification.
 Both upstream and Ferrous Systems execute thousands of tests with it, every day.
 Therefore there is a high chance of a bug in libtest being detected.

 Failure modes
 """""""""""""